ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.fritzdect/README.md

 ### 2.1.14
 * operationmode and hkrmode tracking also after commands
 * extended datapoints for blinds from Rollotron
+* presence=0 was detected but not written to the datapoint, now corrected (skipping the updated is not affected)

 ### 2.1.13
 * correction at group of switches (switchtype not recognized -> simpleonoff)